Active case

 Symptoms of ADHD fall into two categories: hyperactivity/impulsivity and inattention.

-- Hyperactivity and impulsivity: Hyperactivity and impulsivity symptoms may include fidgeting, running or climbing at inappropriate times, excessive talking, trouble waiting turns and frequently interrupting others.
+- Hyperactivity and impulsivity: Hyperactivity and impulse control symptoms may include fidgeting, running or climbing at inappropriate times, excessive talking, trouble waiting turns and frequently interrupting others.
 This subtype of ADHD is called ADHD-Hyperactive or ADHD-H.

 - Inattention: Inattentive symptoms may include trouble holding attention on tasks or organizing tasks, frequently losing materials for tasks and becoming easily distracted.
 This subtype of ADHD is called ADHD-Inattentive or ADHD-I.